-BBG's unique summer internship program offers students the opportunity to work with and learn from two public gardens.
+This unique summer internship program offers the opportunity to work with and learn from two public gardens.
 Berkshire Botanical Garden is a not-for-profit public garden established in 1934.
-Located on 20 rural acres, the Garden consists of 26 display gardens and specialty collections and three greenhouses.
-Naumkeag, a Gilded Age-style estate with restored gardens designed by landscape architect Fletcher Steele, is a National Historic Landmark preserved by The Trustees of Reservations.
+Located on 24 rural acres, the Garden consists of 26 display gardens and specialty collections, and three greenhouses.
+Naumkeag, a gilded-age style estate with restored gardens designed by landscape architect Fletcher Steele, is a National Historic Landmark preserved by The Trustees of Reservations.
 The Trustees is one of Massachusetts’ largest non-profits and the nation’s first conservation and preservation organization.
-Both locations are situated in the beautiful Berkshire Hills of Western Massachusetts, a short driving distance from the center of historic Stockbridge.
+Both gardens are situated in the beautiful Berkshire Hills of Western Massachusetts, a few minutes from the center of the historic village of Stockbridge.
 The area is home to many cultural institutions and numerous natural sites.

-This college internship program is designed to offer hands-on experience at Naumkeag and Berkshire Botanical Garden for college students aspiring to a career in horticulture, public gardening, and landscape architecture or design.
-Interns work with horticulture staff and volunteers in all phases of public garden maintenance and development.
+This horticultural internship program is designed to offer hands-on experience at Naumkeag and Berkshire Botanical Garden for those with a passion for and interest in horticulture and public gardens.
+Interns will work with horticulture staff and volunteers in all phases of public garden maintenance and development.
 This includes planting, weeding, watering, mulching, pruning, propagation, IPM, plant identification and interacting with visitors.
-Students may also become involved in special projects such as accession records, garden inventories, plant signage, or photography.
-An ongoing program of Intern training sessions, public education programs, and staff field trips are offered to help broaden the students’ horticultural horizon.
-A list of 2019 offerings is listed here.
+An ongoing program of intern training sessions, public education programs, and staff field trips are offered to help broaden the students’ horticultural horizon.

 Summer internships are for 12 weeks, 40 hours per week and generally start mid-May.
-The program includes free shared intern housing at the Naumkeag estate and a stipend of $10/hr.
+The program includes shared intern housing at the Naumkeag estate and a stipend of $10/hr.
 A car is encouraged although not required.

 Previous gardening experience and/or course work in horticulture, public gardening, or landscape design is preferred.
 Applicants must be responsible, self-motivated, and capable of the sometimes strenuous nature of gardening.